gvwilson/sensibleadventures/misc/bear-02.md

 which I trust you have by now received.
 Unless I am instructed otherwise, I shall commend him to future patrons.*

-Although I probably won't need to do so soon, Lormay added mentally.
+Although I probably won't need to do so soon, Thokmay added mentally.
 He had tried to talk the orangutan out of leaving, but Mope had made up his mind.
 "It's time I did something as myself," Mope had said, his face even longer than usual.
 "I've been trying to train you like the circus man trained my father.
 It's time I did a few of my own tricks for a change."

 "Where will you go?"
-Lormay asked.
+Thokmay asked.

 The orangutan twiddled his big toes.
 "Former or Latter Tongsa, perhaps, or Chaghan.
 Or maybe even Garheim.
 Anyone can argue the law